cgi-js/node-php-cgi/README.md

 # phpcgijs

-#### Run php scripts like wordpress, drupal, etc with node and cgi counter parts
+#### Run and Execute PHP, JS, Ruby, Python 2, Python 3, ASPX, JSP, and CGI in CGI / Shell mode using node.js npm package / module.

 ---

+##### Run php scripts like wordpress, drupal, etc with node and cgi counter parts. phpcgijs also builds in a `CGIJS` library to run any `CGI` mode / `Interpreted language script` files, or connect to any web application server proxies, or manage processes in the system.

+---

 With Node PHP Embedded (PHPCGIJS), you can leverage the speed of node.js and run all of the widely available php scripts directly inside your express site.

-This was originally a fork of http://github.com/mkschreder/node-php and has been modified for making this take dynamic PHP pathing, so that it can run without a PHP distribution installed on a machine and can work with an embedded PHP binary distribution.
+`PHPCGIJS` was originally a fork of http://github.com/mkschreder/node-php. `PHPCGIJS` was later modified for making this library take dynamic PHP pathing, so that it can run without a PHP (or other interpreted language) distribution installed on a machine. `PHPCGIJS` can work with an embedded PHP binary distribution. `PHPCGIJS` was later added with [`CGIJS`](https://www.npmjs.com/package/cgijs) to make this library comprehensively support most scripting languages long with running any web application behind a proxy using a webserver.

 ## Installation